scalar/scalar/packages/build-tooling/README.md

 }
 ```

-For Vue/Vite we need a different build command that leverages vite and vue-tsc:
+For Vite/Vue we need a different build command that uses Vite and `vue-tsc`:

 ```json
 "scripts": {